 An irrevocable trust, sometimes called a VA asset protection trusts, are another asset protection strategy that has sometimes been used to protect the proceeds from the sale of a veteran’s home.
 Irrevocable means the terms of the trust cannot be changed or terminated.
 Essentially, a trust is created, and the veteran no longer has ownership of the money.
 Rather a trustee, who was named by the veteran, is considered the owner of the money.
 Since the veteran no longer has ownership of the money in the trust, it no longer counts towards his/her net worth.
 However, with the new VA rules, a trust violates the look back rule if it cannot be liquidated.
-If it can be liquidated, the trust will be counted towards one’s net worth.
+If it can be liquidated, the trust counts towards one’s net worth.
 (The only trust that is allowed without violating the look back rule is one established for one’s disabled child.
 The child must be determined unable to support themself before the age of 18.

 Words of Caution / “Spending Down” Assets

 In the past, annuities and promissory notes have provided a way to turn net worth into an income stream, and therefore, provide a means to lower one’s net worth.
 Trusts, although extremely tricky and generally not recommended, were also a method that was occasionally used to lower one’s net worth.
 However, it cannot be stressed enough that with the change of VA rules on 10/18/18, these past methods of lowering one’s net worth are no longer advisable.

 With the new VA changes, it still isn’t entirely clear what asset planning strategies are ideal.
 However, one such option is to “spend down” excess assets on exempt (non-countable) services or items that are purchased at fair market value.
 Examples include paying for care assistance, purchasing a pre-burial plan, and even using extra assets to take a vacation.
 Furthermore, if Veterans can put promissory notes or trusts in place well in advance of the projected need for VA benefits (at least 3 years after implementation, missing the look-back period), these planning strategies might still be viable options.

 Professional VA Planning Assistance